-Measure an analog voltage with the ADC of the Pi Pico in MicroPython
+Measure an analog voltage with the Pi Pico ADC in MicroPython

 Features

-On the Raspberry Pi Pico pins 26, 27 and 28 can be used as an analog input.
-The resolution of the measured values is on 16 bits, the values are therefore between 0 and 65535.
+and``28`` can be used as analog input on the Raspberry Pi Pico.
+The resolution of the measured values is 16 bits, so the values are between 0 and 65535.

 Note

-On the uPesy RP2040 DevKit board, there is an additional analog input on pin 29.
+On the board uPesy RP2040 DevKit, there is an additional analog input on pin 29

-There is a “hidden” analog input in the RP2040 microcontroller which allows to measure directly the temperature of the chip.
-This is somewhat similar to temperature measurements from computer CPUs.
-It should not be used to get an accurate room temperature.
-This input corresponds to the channel
+A “hidden” analog input in the RP2040 microcontroller allows direct measurement of the chip temperature.
+This is somewhat equivalent to the temperature measurements of computer CPUs.
+We should not use it to get the room temperature.
+This input corresponds to ADC_4

 .